gcash/bchwallet/rpc/documentation/api.md

   encryption.
 This is the passphrase used for data that must always remain private, such as private keys.
 The length of this field must not be zero.

-- `bytes seed`: The BIP0032 seed used to derive all wallet keys.
-The length of this field must be between 16 and 64 bytes, inclusive.
+- `string mnemonicSeed`: The BIP0039 mnemonic seed used to derive all wallet keys.

 **Response:** `CreateWalletReponse`